Your questions, answered

 HCR provides people with access to affordable health coverage, including pediatric dental and vision coverage for children up to age 19.

-All legal residents who can afford insurance need to obtain coverage or pay a fine* to help offset the costs of caring for uninsured Americans.
+All legal residents who can afford insurance need to obtain coverage to help offset the costs of caring for uninsured Americans.
 If affordable coverage is not available, you may be eligible for exemptions or government help.

 Under HCR pediatric dental insurance must be available until your child is age 19.